OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 #### Creating a class

 As a refresher, in Object Oriented Programming, classes are essentially blueprints or an abstraction.
-An **object** is a collection of data that is defined by the class blueprint with its own unique properties.
+An **object** is a set of data created from the class blueprint with its own unique properties.
 For example, for a class created as "four sided polygon", an object created from this class may be "square".
-Creating an objects is called **instantiation**, and copies of an object are called **instances**.
+Creating an objects is called **instantiation**, and objects created from the same class are called **instances** of said class.

 To see another example of another example of classes in Python, check out the [shift register](#shift-register-creating-classes) article where we first introduced them.

-In our case, we are making a class for a PWM channel.
-This class represents a single PWM output channel, and objects of this class will represent and control an actual PWM channel on the board.
-The function `setDutyCycle()` sets the particular duty cycle on whichever channel the object represents.
+In our case, we used the class `OmegaPwm` as a blueprint for a single PWM output channel.
+By creating objects of this class, we're can represent and control an actual PWM channel on the board.
+When we call the `OmegaPwm()` function with arguments `i` and `SERVO_FREQUENCY` we're initializing an object of the `OmegaPwm` representing channel `i` on the expansion.
 Once we instantiate each channel object we store the objects inside of a list, such that their index corresponds to the channel number.
 This makes our coding a little simpler.

 #### Using the Onion PWM Expansion Python Module

-Python's functionality can be expaned with modules and packages - like extra lego sets allowing you to build more complex things.
+Python's functionality can be expanded with modules and packages - like extra lego sets allowing you to build more complex things.
 Here we use the PWM module (pyPwmExp) to control the PWM expansion.
 The module comes with a set of functions to control and modify the PWM expansion channels and properties.
 By running a script to control the expansion, you don't need to manually need to enter or trigger any commands through the terminal.
 You can simply leave it running, and it would automatically do its job!

 You can find a detailed guide to this module in the [pyPwmExp library](#pwm-expansion-python-module) reference in the Onion docs.